Kosmos 482: 1972 re-entry pieces

 Space law required that the space junk be returned to its national owner, but the Soviets denied knowledge or ownership of the satellite.
 Ownership therefore fell to the farmer upon whose property the satellite fell.
 The pieces were thoroughly analyzed by New Zealand scientists which determined that they were Soviet in origin because of manufacturing marks and the high-tech welding of the titanium.
 The scientists concluded that they were probably gas pressure vessels of a kind used in the launching rocket for a satellite or space vehicle and had decayed in the atmosphere.

+2025 re-entry

+The last remaining piece in orbit, the descent craft, reentered on 10 May 2025, somewhere between 51.95 degrees north and south latitude.

+As of 10 May 2025, the European Space Agency (ESA) reported that the descent craft was not detected by radar during a predicted pass over Germany at 07:32 UTC (09:32 CEST).
+Based on this, ESA concluded that reentry most likely already occurred earlier that morning.

+According to the Russian space agency Roscosmos the lander had impacted the eastern Indian Ocean at 6:24 a.m.
+UTC west of Jakarta, Indonesia.